MFaymon/spINAR/README.md

-# package1
+# spINAR

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of package1 is to :
+The goal of spINAR is to :

   1) Simulate INAR(p) data with arbitrary innovation distributions (parametric family or probability mass function).